2020 Coronavirus Outbreak: What you need to know

 - You have a debt that was current before January 31, 2020 and becomes delinquent after that time.
 You work out a modification or temporary delay of payments or some other arrangements with your creditor.
 Under this new law, your creditor has to report this debt as current, not as modified, in a forbearance, etc.

 - IRS services are extremely limited due to social distancing guidelines.
-Most IRS offices are closed and live phone assistance is not available.
-Automated phone lines remain available.
+Some IRS offices are in the process of reopening or have employees working from home.
+Some phone service is available but expect long wait times.
 The IRS is directing people to go to www.irs.gov for information.

 - The Taxpayer Advocate Service has suspended walk in service but is available by calling (515) 564-6888.

 - The IRS has begun processing mail but is severely behind due to the volume of mail received.
 If you mailed a tax return or other form, it may be several weeks before the IRS will address your issue.